We’re highly adaptable. We take risks. We experiment. We listen.

 we call upon a wide variety of tools to help us maximize impact.

-Because Omidyar Network has a hybrid structure that combines a limited liability company (LCC) with a private philanthropic foundation, we can make grants to nonprofit organizations to fund everything from research to convenings, white papers, general operating support, and everything in between.
+Because Omidyar Network has a hybrid structure that combines a limited liability company (LLC) with a private philanthropic foundation, we can make grants to nonprofit organizations to fund everything from research to convenings, white papers, general operating support, and everything in between.

 Our LLC enables us to invest in innovative for-profit startups that are tackling social challenges with an entrepreneurial spirit.
 It also allows us to invest in not-for-profits beyond public charities, such as 501(c)(4) social welfare organizations.
 Policy, politics, ballot initiatives, and direct advocacy are critical ways Omidyar Network leverages our resources to support the organizations driving change we hope to see in the world.